2021–present Peoples' Democratic Party closure case: Indictment

 The Court of Cassations initiated an investigation into the HDP regarding an eventual indictment since the 2 March 2021.
 On the 17 March 2021, the State Prosecutor to the Court of Cassation Bekir Şahin filed a lawsuit before the Constitutional Court demanding the closure of the HDP.
 The indictment included accusations of organizational ties with the PKK and to work against the unity of the state.
 The membership of the legally existing Democratic Society Congress (DTK) was deemed enough evidence for a membership in a criminal organization.
 The indictment also called for a five-year ban for 687 HDP politicians to be involved in political activities, amongst them all party chairs since its existence.
 Zühtü Arslan, the president of the Constitutional Court instated a rapporteur responsible to verify if the indictment ahead of an examination of the courts judges.
 But upon the rapporteurs request, the Constitutional Court returned the indictment to the State Prosecutor of the Court of Cassation on the 31 March, alleging procedural deficiencies which should be rectified.
 On the 7 June 2021, the state prosecutor provided the Constitutional Court with an adapted indictment of 850 pages, confirming his demand for a closure of the party, while lowering the demand a political ban for 451 politicians, which was accepted by the court on the 21 June 2021.

 Defense

-In November 2021, the HDP presented their defense to the Constitutional Court together with the ruling of the European Court of Human Rights (ECHR) on the closure case of the Democratic Society Party (DTP) in which Turkey was convicted and ordered to pay a remuneration.
+In November 2021, the HDP presented their written defense to the Constitutional Court together with the ruling of the European Court of Human Rights (ECHR) on the closure case of the Democratic Society Party (DTP) in which Turkey was convicted and ordered to pay a remuneration.
 The defense team condemned the fact that investigations are used as evidence for a political ban of 451 HDP politicians by the prosecution and maintained the view that for what the party is mainly accused of, are their efforts for the solution of the Kurdish Turkish conflict during the peace process between 2013 and 2015.
 The right for peace is guaranteed by several international conventions and efforts in a peace building process should not become a subject matter for the closure case.
+The party was also invited to present a verbal defense until the 14 March, but on request of the HDP, it was deferred to the 11 April.
+A further request to postpone the verbal defense until after the parliamentary election on the 14 May 2023 was refused by the court.
+On 6 April, the HDP announced it would not present a verbal defense.
+For the parliamentary election in 2023, the HDP ran under the umbrella of the Party of Greens and the Left Future (YSGP).